Is this Program Right for You?

-As a student in our certificate program, you will complete three semesters of foundation content and clinical application, with time spent working online, in your community, and on the UW-Madison campus.
+As a student in our certificate program, you will complete four semesters of foundation content and clinical application, with time spent working online, in your community, and on the UW-Madison campus.
 As part of a very small cohort of nurses, you will get to know your peers and our faculty very well.
 With support from each other, you will improve your ability to deliver complex diagnoses, expand your knowledge and understanding of psychiatric nursing methods, and improve the care of psychiatric patients in underserved populations.

 Taught by board certified faculty from the UW-Madison School of Nursing, our certificate in Post-Graduate Psychiatric Nursing gives you the benefits of studying at home, learning in your community, and collaborating on our campus.
 This blended approach provides access to our courses even if you live several hours from Madison.
 You will complete readings and discussions online.
 Then, you will join us for two classes, once each month, on the UW-Madison campus, where you, your fellow students, and your professors will collaborate to improve your health care proficiencies.